 Downtown Boulder along Boulder Creek from 9th Street to 14th Street

-This annual festival acts as the unofficial kickoff to summer in Boulder.
-The festival is free and open to the public, and includes three days of music, food, carnival rides, and the signature Great Rubber Duck Race.
+For over a quarter century, this annual festival acts as the unofficial kickoff to summer in Boulder.
+Held Memorial Day weekend, the festival is free and open to the public, and includes three days of music, food, carnival rides, and the signature Great Rubber Duck Race.

 30th Street and Walnut

 Take part in this Boulder community tradition.
-Enjoy the beautiful Boulder scenery, roadside entertainment, and finish strong at Folsom Field on the Boulder campus as part of this annual 10-kilometer race.
+Enjoy the beautiful Boulder scenery, roadside entertainment, and finish strong at Folsom Field on the Boulder campus as part of this annual Memorial Day weekend 10-kilometer race.

 Next to Central Park, Downtown Boulder